 - Attempt humour but only achieve awkwardness in the room.
 [Be careful with jokes, being a stand up is not easy.
 Better to go for a well honed story with some light moments, which then have a point, so you can segue yourself into your talking points.]

 - Cram too many points in.
 [The audience can maybe take away 1, 2 or 3 things.
 That’s it.
 It’s not a lecture, it’s a business presentation.
 But these days, even lectures are business presentations.]

 - Stay in one spot and don’t make eye contact around the room.
 Instead blandly look up in the general direction of some imaginary person sitting about half way up the back wall.

 I am not the world’s best public speaker by any means.
 When I was at school I used to get highly embarrassed if a teacher asked me a question in class.
 But gradually I learned the skills, maybe through debating club, then as a teacher, and finally when I went into business and ran training courses and did some public speaking at conferences and seminars.
 I picked up ideas from other speakers, and developed my own style.
 I now feel comfortable speaking publicly, even MC’g functions.
 It’s a skill that can be learned.
 Learning not to make the obvious mistakes is a good start.
-I also was coached along the way, notably by Tom from 8M Media (who has a media training course coming up in September – do check it out.)
+I also was coached along the way, notably by Tom from 8M Media (who has runs media training courses – do check them out.)